ibm-cloud-docs/discovery-data/backup-restore.md

       If you are backing up version 2.1.4 and earlier, enter `./all-backup-restore.sh backup <release_name> <-f backupFileName>` to specify the release name that you are backing up.
 Like the command for version 2.2.0, the `<-f backupFileName>` part of the command is optional, and you can specify the namespace in which the gateway pods are deployed.
       {: tip}

-      The scripts generate an archive file, including the backup files of the above services.
+      The scripts generate an archive file, including the backup files of the services that are listed in Step 1.
 The file is named `watson_discovery_<timestamp>.backup` or the file specified by the `-f` option in the current directory.
 These scripts create a `tmp` directory in the current directory, while backing up and restoring.
 You can unpack the archive file by running following command:

       ```bash
       tar xvf <backup_file_name>